How to build a gaming PC 💻🎮

 Are you buying your first gaming PC? 🚀 Here are some tips for building a good gaming PC.

-If you're thinking about getting your first gaming PC, you probably have a lot of questions: should I buy a preconfigured PC or should I build one from scratch? 🤔 Which processor should I choose?
-What is the most important component for better gaming performance?
-In this buying guide, we'll give you a series of tips so you can build your first gaming PC and get it right, getting the best possible performance-price ratio. 💡
+🔍💻 In this guide, you'll learn how to diagnose and resolve common questions when building your first gaming PC.
+Follow the steps and check the results after each change.
+If you're thinking about getting your first gaming PC, you probably have a lot of questions: Should you buy a pre-configured PC or build one piece by piece? 🤔 Which processor should you choose?
+What's the most important component for better gaming performance?
+In this buying guide, we'll give you a series of tips to help you build your first PC. gaming and get it right, achieving the best possible relationship between performance and price. 💡

-Consoles may be the most popular gaming platform, but as you know, there are many advantages to playing on PC.
-We're not just talking about the versatility (since we can use them for a multitude of things besides gaming), but also because of the "exclusive" PC games that aren't on consoles, such as League of Legends or the new one Valorant, as well as an extensive catalogue of strategy games and MOBAs. 🕹️
+It is possible that the consoles PCs may be the most popular gaming platform, but as you know, there are many advantages to playing on PC.
+We're not just talking about their versatility (since we can use them for a multitude of things besides gaming), but also because of the "exclusive" PC games that aren't on consoles, such as League of Legends or the new one Valorant, as well as an extensive catalogue of strategy games and MOBAs. 🕹️

-So, let's see what factors you should take into account when choosing your first gaming PC and get it right without spending too much money. 💸
+So, let's see what factors you should take into account when choosing your first PC. gaming and get it right without spending extra money. 💸

 How to Build a Gaming PC – Should You Buy a PC in Parts or a Pre-Built One? 🎮💻

-The easiest option when buying a gaming PC is to go to any physical store and buy one that is already pre-built.
-This means that we don't have to assemble it ourselves.
-However, these computers usually have more marketing and exterior design than anything else, leaving the internal components in the background and bringing with them quite negative surprises. 😕
+The easiest option when buying a gaming PC is to go to any physical store and purchase one that's already pre-built.
+This means we don't have to put it together ourselves.
+However, these machines often prioritize marketing and exterior design, leaving the internal components in the background, which can lead to unpleasant surprises. 😕

 🖥️ Build your own custom PC